makeplane/plane/SECURITY.md

 - **Recognition** <br/>
 With your permission, we are happy to publicly acknowledge your contribution to improving our security once the issue is resolved.
 - **Timely Resolution** <br/>
-We strive to resolve all reported vulnerabilities promptly and will collaborate with you during the resolution process and provide updates where applicable.
+We are committed to working closely with you throughout the resolution process, providing timely updates as necessary.
+Our goal is to address all reported vulnerabilities swiftly, and we will actively engage with you to coordinate a responsible disclosure once the issue is fully resolved.

 We appreciate your help in ensuring the security of our platform.
 Your contributions are crucial to protecting our users and maintaining a secure environment.
 Thank you for working with us to keep Plane safe.